freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/lab-traffic-light-sequencer/user-stories.md

 1. The `generateTimeline` function should:

-   - Record the cumulative elapsed time after each phase and cycles into an array, adding each phase's `duration` to the running total as you iterate.
+   - Record the cumulative elapsed time after each phase across the cycles into an array, adding each phase's `duration` to the running total as you iterate.
    - Return the array of cumulative timestamps.